invariant-labs/docs/docs/invariant_points/content.md

 ## Retrospective Allocations

 We value the people who supported us in the very early stages.
 That’s why we will give retrospectively allocations for users who tweeted about us before January 27, 2025.
+There were four tiers of allocations, determined by the criteria outlined above.

 [List of the winners](https://docs.google.com/document/d/1S-FA4e7SmBgVMPJ61nWwAZhkIDYwdY3I15sy83hmBws/edit?usp=sharing)